News and Events

-Half a dozen of Portland’s homeless youth are uniting to produce a benefit show for the victims of Typhoon Haiyan with the guidance of Talilo Flanagan, a staff member at New Avenues for Youth who used to live on the streets of Portland and has family in the Philippines.
+Half a dozen youth served by New Avenues for Youth united on November 22 to produce a benefit show for the victims of Typhoon Haiyan with the guidance of Talilo Flanagan, a staff member at New Avenues who used to live on the streets of Portland and has family in the Philippines.

 What: Homeless Helping the Homeless Benefit Concert

 Where: Boys & Girls Club, 5250 NE MLK Jr. Blvd.

 Details: $5 donation at the door, all ages

 All proceeds go to NAFCON PNW and Medical Teams International

 Performances by Luck-One, DJ Grimrock, The Resistance, Dusty Fox, Taryn, Talilo, That Kid Cry, and Hafa

 Despite the struggles they face from living on the streets, youth served by New Avenues volunteered to help distribute promotional flyers, perform at the show, manage the door on the day of the event, and even handle show photography.

 The event received support from the Boys & Girls Club of Portland, New Avenues for Youth, the Portland Committee for Human Rights in the Philippines, and Portland State University’s student organization Kaibigan.

 KeyBank District President and New Avenues Board Chair Brian Rice with New Avenues Executive Director Sean Suib and youth employed at New Avenues INK